The Greystoke Plantation

 • This was the land of the Waziri tribe, a fictional group of fierce warriors who became Tarzan’s loyal allies and "cavalry."

-• Maps of Burroughs' fictional Africa typically place Uziri in what would be modern-day Angola or the border of the Congo Basin.
+• Maps of Burroughs' fictional Africa typically place Uziri in Portuguese Angola near the border of the Begian Congo.

 • This estate was a massive plantation featuring imported livestock, a flower-covered bungalow, and proximity to the German East Africa border (modern-day Tanzania), which played a major role in the plot when German soldiers attacked the estate.

-• In the Tarzan book series by Edgar Rice Burroughs, the Greystoke estate—often referred to as his "African plantation" or "bungalow"—is a central setting that undergoes significant turmoil.
+In the series the Greystoke estate—often referred to as his "African plantation" or "bungalow"—is a central setting that undergoes significant turmoil.

 • This is where the estate is first established.